The Horse Lurja: Turkey

 Folklorist Ignác Kúnos published a similar tale from Turkey, with the title A hold-paripa, translated as Kamer-Taj, der Mondross, or the Moon-Horse.
 In this tale, a padishah fattens a flea for it to grow large, skins it and uses its leather as part of a riddle: whoever guesses it right, shall marry his daughter.
 A dev guesses it right and takes the padishah's daughter as his bride.
 The padishah's daughter mounts on her father's horse, Kamer-Taj or Moon-Horse, and it rides with the girl to a garden in a palace in another island.
 The prince who lives in this palace sees the horse and the princess and mistakes her for a peri.
 The girl explains she escaped from a horrible mistake of a wedding, and marries the prince.
 Some time later, war breaks out, and the prince goes in his father's stead.
 While the prince is away at war, his wife gives birth to a boy and a girl, but a sequence of forged letters by the dew threatens to destroy the girl and her children.
 After reading the false letters, the princess leaves the palace with her children.
 Lost in the world, the dew finds her and tries to kill her children.
 The princess cries out for her horse Kamer-Taj to help her, and the horse races to its mistress.
 Kamer-Taj takes them as far away as possible, to his own country.
 With no more strength in his body, Kamer-Taj asks the girl to use its head and entrails to magically build a palace for her and her children.
-In a monograph published posthumously, French comparativist Emmanuel Cosquin compared the Basque tale Le Pou with the Turkish Kamer-tag (sic) and concluded, based on the great paralells of both tales, that their relationship was "incontestable" ("indubitable", in the original).
+In a monograph published posthumously, French comparativist Emmanuel Cosquin compared the Basque tale Le Pou with the Turkish Kamer-tag (sic) and concluded, based on the great parallels of both tales, that their relationship was "incontestable" ("indubitable", in the original).